-When it comes to English-French cognates such as "restaurant" or "balance", Tunisian EFL learners tend to apply the French-stress rules and assign final stress to these words which should be stressed on the first syllable in English.
-The study of Ghazali and Bouchhioua (2003) was, however, confined to words the syllable structure of which is similar to Tunisian Arabic or French and would consequently trigger either-interference from either the mother tongue TA, or from French as-the L2.
-Words with a different syllabic structure from Tunisian Arabic and which are not at the same time English-French cognates were excluded from the study.
-Consequently, the way this group of learners would handle stress patterns in such words remained unexplored and the possibility that there would be interference from - any previously learnt languages needs to be verified.
+When it comes to English-French cognates such as restaurant or balance, Tunisian EFL learners tend to apply the French stress rules and assign final stress to these words which should be stressed on the first syllable in English.
+The study of Ghazali and Bouchhioua (2003) was, however, confined to words the syllable structure of which is similar to Tunisian Arabic or French and would consequently trigger interference from either the mother tongue TA, or from French the L2.
+Words with a different syllabic structure from TA and which are not at the same time English-

+French cognates were excluded from the study.
+Consequently, the way this group of learners would handle stress patterns in such words remained unexplored and the possibility that there would be interference from any previously learnt languages needs to be verified.

-Because of the importance of correct pronunciation to successful communication and because of the complexity of acquiring an accurate pronunciation of English as L3 by learners from a complex linguistic situation as it is the case for Tunisian EFL learners, the present study has chosen the to explore the following research questions:
+Because of the importance of correct pronunciation to successful communication and because of the complexity of acquiring an accurate pronunciation of English as L3 by learners from a complex linguistic situation as it is the case for Tunisian EFL learners, the present study has chosen to explore the following research questions: 1) How do Tunisian EFL learners produce the syllables <in, yn, or

-- 1) How do Tunisian EFL learners produce the syllables "in, yn, or im" in words like 'information, syntax, important', the spelling and meaning of which are similar to French? - 2) Where would Tunisian EFL learners place lexical stress in English polysyllabic words the syllabic structure of which has no resemblance to either English-French cognates or TA stress patterns?
+1) How do Tunisian EFL learners produce the syllables <in, yn, or im> in words like information, syntax, important, the spelling and meaning of which are similar to French?

+2) Where would Tunisian EFL learners place lexical stress in English polysyllabic words the syllabic structure of which has no resemblance to either English-French cognates or TA stress patterns?